austburn/wish-list-to-goodreads/README.md

 In `out.csv` you'll find the books that were successfully gathered, in `unsuccessful.csv` you'll find the books that were not found via search.

 I can't really guarantee this works well...
 But it does work.

+**Note**: Assumes that you have a wish list entirely compromised of books...